Q. What is Right to Use (RTU) licensing?

 Scenario3: Post purchase, the customer wants to transfer a 1500 access point count from controller B to controller A.

-not permissible to transfer (in any count) the base access point license embedded in the controller at time of shipment.
+It is not permissible to transfer (in any count) the base access point license embedded in the controller at time of shipment.
 The maximum count the user can transfer from controller B to controller A without violating the RTU EULA is the maximum adder license count available on controller B - in this case, the 1000 access point count adder license.

 Q. Does the RTU licensing impact high-availability (HA) controller and HA license?